ibm-cloud-docs/sap/sap-provision-power-virtual-server-prepare-sles-hana.md

 {: #power-vs-sles-hana-disk_provisioning_example}
 Consider a system that requires 400 GB storage.
 For `/usr/sap` and `hdb_usrsap_vg`, you create one 52 GB disk.

 For `/hana/data` and `hdb_data_vg`, the data is accessed randomly, depending on the disk action or request at the time.
 For performance purposes, you create eight physical volumes.
-When you provision your new virtual server instance, specify the following settings on the storage provisioning page:
+When you provision your new virtual server, specify the following settings on the storage provisioning page:

-**Add storage volumes:** New Storage Volume
+**Add storage volumes:** New storage volume

 **Provide the name of the new storage volumes:** datavolumes1-8